-If you have family responsibilities or place significant importance on work life-balance, be sure to find out if the employer offers flexible working hours or provides a work-from-home options may be a good fit for you.
+Do you have family responsibilities or place significant importance on work-life balance?
+If so, then an employer that offers flexible working hours or work-from-home options may be a good fit for you.

-Every year the Globe and Mail holds a national competition to select the top 100 Employers who are leaders in their industry in providing exceptional workplaces for their employees.
-This is a great resource and a good place to start your research!
+Every year the Globe and Mail selects the top 100 employers who are leaders in their industry in providing exceptional workplaces for their employees.
+This is a great resource and a good place to start your research.